History of Afghanistan: Prehistory

 Excavations of prehistoric sites by Louis Dupree and others at Darra-e Kur in 1966 where 800 stone implements were recovered along with a fragment of Neanderthal right temporal bone, suggest that early humans were living in what is now Afghanistan at least 52,000 years ago.
 A cave called Kara Kamar contained Upper Paleolithic blades Carbon-14 dated at 34,000 years old.
 Farming communities in Afghanistan were among the earliest in the world.
 Artifacts indicate that the indigenous people were small farmers and herdsmen, very probably grouped into tribes, with small local kingdoms rising and falling through the ages.
 Urbanization may have begun as early as 3000 BCE.
-Zoroastrianism predominated as the religion in the area; even the modern Afghan solar calendar shows the influence of Zoroastrianism in the names of the months.
-Other religions such as Buddhism and Hinduism flourished later, leaving a major mark in the region.
-Gandhara is the name of an ancient kingdom from the Vedic period and its capital city located between the Hindukush and Sulaiman Mountains (mountains of Solomon), although Kandahar in modern times and the ancient Gandhara are not geographically identical.
+Gandhara is the name of an ancient kingdom from the Vedic period and its capital city located between the Hindu Kush and Sulaiman Mountains (mountains of Solomon), although Kandahar in modern times and the ancient Gandhara are not geographically identical.

-Early inhabitants, around 3000 BCE were likely to have been connected through culture and trade to neighboring civilizations like Jiroft and Tappeh Sialk and the Indus Valley civilization.
-Urban civilization may have begun as early as 3000 BCE and it is possible that the early city of Mundigak (near Kandahar) was a part of Helmand culture.
-The first known people were Indo-Iranians, but their date of arrival has been estimated widely from as early as about 3000 BCE to 1500 BCE.
-(For further detail see Indo-Aryan migration.)
+Early inhabitants, around 3000 BCE were likely to have been connected through culture and trade to neighboring civilizations like Jiroft and Tappeh Sialk and the Indus Valley Civilisation.
+Urban civilization may have begun as early as 3000 BCE and it is possible that the early city of Mundigak (near Kandahar) was a part of the ancient Helmand culture.
+The first known people were the Indo-Iranians, but their date of arrival in the region has been estimated widely from as early as about 3000 BCE to 1500 BCE.
+(For further detail see Indo-Iranians.)

-Indus Valley civilization
+Indus Valley Civilisation (c.
+3300 to 1300 BCE)

-The Indus Valley civilisation (IVC) was a Bronze Age civilization (3300–1300 BCE; mature period 2600–1900 BCE) extending from present-day northwest Pakistan to present-day northwest India and present-day northeast Afghanistan.
-An Indus Valley trading colony has been found on the Oxus River at Shortugai in northern Afghanistan.
-Apart from Shortughai, Mundigak is another known site.
-There are several other smaller IVC sites to be found in Afghanistan as well.
+The Indus Valley Civilisation (IVC) spanned from parts of Afghanistan to modern-day Pakistan and north-western India.
+An Indus valley site has been found on the Oxus River at Shortugai in Afghanistan, which is the northernmost site of the Indus Valley Civilisation.

-Bactria-Margiana
+Bactria–Margiana (c.
+2200 – 1700 BCE)

-The Bactria-Margiana Archaeological Complex became prominent between 2200 and 1700 BCE (approximately).
-The city of Balkh (Bactra) was founded about this time (c.
+The Bactria–Margiana Archaeological Complex, also known as the Oxus civilisation, became prominent between about 2200 and 1700 BCE.
+The city of Balkh (Bakhlo in Bactrian) in northern Afghanistan was founded around this time (c.
 2000–1500 BCE).